ashishgowdamj/college-app-replit-flutter/replit.md

 - ✅ Enhanced college cards with gradient backgrounds and improved typography
 - ✅ Upgraded search bar with modern design and shadows
 - ✅ Added better visual hierarchy and spacing throughout the app
+- ✅ **FIXED GRADLE BUILD ISSUES**: Updated Android configuration for compatibility
+  - Fixed compileSdk/targetSdk to 34, minSdk to 21
+  - Updated Gradle to 8.3 and Android Gradle Plugin to 8.1.0
+  - Updated Kotlin to 1.8.22 with proper compatibility settings
+  - Added ProGuard rules and multiDex support
+  - Fixed package names and namespace issues
+  - Added comprehensive troubleshooting guide (FLUTTER_SETUP_GUIDE.md)

 ### API Endpoints
 - `/api/colleges` - College listing with filtering and search capabilities